International Summer School in Forced Migration

 *Please note that if your first language is not English, or if your first language is English but you are not a national of the UK, Ireland or a majority English-speaking country recognised by UK Visas and Immigration (UKVI), you must supply suitable evidence that you have reached the relevant higher or standard level before any offer of a place can be confirmed.
 The requirement to provide English language test scores may be waived in cases where you have successfully completed or are currently completing a degree-level or postgraduate course that is: full-time, at least nine months long, undertaken at a recognised institution where the medium of instruction and assessment throughout the course is entirely in English.

-This covers 13 nights’ bed and breakfast accommodation; all tuition; all course materials, including reading materials; 3 lunches each week plus an additional lunch per tutor group; and a range of social activities including welcome and farewell dinners.
+This covers 13 nights’ bed and breakfast accommodation; all tuition; all course materials, including reading materials; 2 lunches each week plus an additional lunch per tutor group; and a range of social activities including welcome and farewell dinners.
 Evening and weekend meals are not included in the course fee.
 Participants will need to meet their own travel costs and arrange any country entry requirements.

 Refugee Studies Centre bursaries are available for Summer School candidates who meet all of the following criteria:

 - are nationals of a developing country,